Sözcü: Korkusuz

 Another daily newspaper called Korkusuz (English: Fearless) has been published by the Sözcü Group since November 2014.

 AMK

 The daily sports newspaper AMK has been published by the Sözcü Group since June 2012.
 The name AMK is officially an acronym of Açık Mert Korkusuz (translated: Open, Valiant and Fearless) but this evoked some controversy, as the acronym is commonly understood to mean a profane phrase in Turkish.
 On 5 January 2019, the newspaper ceased to be published.

 Sözcü TV

-Sözcü TV or shortened as SZC TV, began web broadcasting in 2019 and on YouTube in 2021.
-It acquired Sivas SRT’s licence in 2020 but faced delays in RTÜK’s logo approval, which was granted in July 2021.
-The channel started test broadcasts the same month and officially launched on 1 March 2023.
+Sözcü TV, often shortened as SZC TV, began web broadcasting in 2019 and launched on YouTube in 2021.
+The channel acquired Sivas SRT’s licence in 2020 but faced delays in RTÜK’s logo approval, which was granted in July 2021.
+Test broadcasts began the same month, and the channel officially launched on 1 March 2023.

+On 8 July 2025, Sözcü TV was subjected to a 10-day broadcast blackout by the Radio and Television Supreme Council (RTÜK).
+Critics argued that the ban was a result of the channel’s extensive coverage of the Anti-Government Protests and its opposition reporting.

+The channel resumed broadcasting after the ban ended.